ORNL Supports the DNN University Consortia

 As a fellow of the Nuclear Science and Security Consortium (NSSC), my doctoral research is focused on the characterization of additively manufactured (AM) materials.
 I am researching how the microstructure of oxide dispersion strengthened (ODS) steel synthesized via Laser Powder Bed Fusion (LPBF) is influenced by changes in the preceding metal powder.
 This powder is produced through gas atomization reaction synthesis (GARS) in batches of varying chemistries.
 ODS steel is a potential candidate in the nuclear industry for structural applications in high temperature environments under radiation exposure.
 The ability to produce complex geometries through LPBF reduces the need for joining processes which can impact the microstructure at the weld and weaken the material.

-During the summer 2023, I interned at ORNL under the mentorships of Dr. Chad Parish and Dr. Holden Hyer.
-Both of my mentors have been extremely welcoming and have helped me gain a better understanding of both the processing and characterization sides of additive manufacturing.
-I have been taught how to print samples through LPBF, as well as how to characterize the grain structure of samples through Transmission Kikuchi Diffraction.
-Although I have had a lot of experience in Transmission Electron Microscopy at NCSU, my mentors are showing me new ways to improve data collection, both in terms of sample preparation and while using microscopic instruments.
+During the summer 2023, I interned at ORNL under the mentorship of Dr. Chad Parish and Dr. Holden Hyer.
+Both of my mentors were extremely welcoming and helped me gain a better understanding of both the processing and characterization sides of additive manufacturing.
+I was taught how to print samples through LPBF, as well as how to characterize the grain structure of samples through Transmission Kikuchi Diffraction.
+Although I received a lot of experience in Transmission Electron Microscopy at NCSU, my mentors showed me new ways to improve data collection, both in terms of sample preparation and while using microscopic instruments.

 Lance Drouet